-3 - Understand the Buying Process
+3 - Understand the Buying Proces

 Research Strategically Time and Commitment Cost You've already begun.
-Remember to research beyond the first page of Google since legacy DAMs tend to dominate the results.
+Remember to research beyond the first page of Google, since legacy DAMs tend to dominate the results.
 Ideally, you'll have the support of a DAM specialist who also understands the landscape.
-Vendor selections can take anywhere from 1-6 months for smaller companies or up to a year for larger enterprise CPG companies.
+Vendor selections can take anywhere from 1-6 months for smaller companies or up to a year for larger enterprise retailers.
 It requires technical and security evaluations, collaboration across departments, and countless meetings.
 Set clear expectations with your stakeholders on your evaluation timeline and ask your vendors about their implementation timeline.
 Don't rush into buying a DAM, they can be very difficult to change.
-Be aware that you may run into the following cost models and additional charges: - Total # of users - Total users by type (power users vs. consumer users) - Pricing based on the number of concurrent users - Total number of nodes (where a node supports X number of concurrent users) - Additional charges for API access (more cost per integration) - Additional charges based on volume of assets being stored - Additional services/features - Managed implementation
+You may run into the following cost models and additional charges: • Total # of users • Total users by type (power users vs. consumer users) • Pricing based on number of concurrent users • Total number of nodes (where a node supports X number of X concurrent users) • Additional charges for API access (more cost per integration) • Additional charges based on volume of assets being stored • Additional services/features • Managed implementation